mrafayaleem/gdx-sqlite/README.md

 - Android (Implemented using Android SQLite API)
 - Desktop (SQLite JDBC from https://bitbucket.org/xerial/sqlite-jdbc/wiki/Home)

-Latest build of this extension can be downloaded from:
+Latest build of this extension can be downloaded from: http://bit.ly/gdx-sqlite

-## Extension usage in a Libgdx application:
+## Extension setup in a Libgdx application:

 Note: This setup assumes that you have properly setup your project as follows (or similar to the following):
  - App